 Conclusion

-The open flame, smoked flavor, and fast cooking (super hot temps) make charcoal grilling and charcoal grills our favorite kind of barbecue.
-But we’re happy with either and here at FoodFireFriends own both charcoal and propane grills.
+The open flame, smoked flavor, and fast cooking (super hot temps) make charcoal grilling and charcoal grills my favorite kind of barbecue.
+But I’m happy with either and here at FoodFireFriends I own both charcoal and propane grills.
 As long as you’re grilling, you’re winning 😉

 What about you?
 Have you firmly taken your stand on one side or is there room for consideration of a broader view?